 Elementary Live Reporting

 Red Deer Catholic Regional Schools implemented Live Reporting in 2018.
 Parents receive timely and targeted outcome based information on their child's achievement.
 Depending on the students elementary school the digital platform is PowerTeacher Pro or Edsby.
-Here is the PowerTeacher Pro information sheet for accessing student live reporting.
+Here is the PowerTeacher Pro information sheet and video for accessing student live reporting.
 Information for accessing Edsby student live reporting is located here.

 Reporting on Achievement

 In elementary, student work is assessed through an outcome from the Alberta programs of study.
 Teachers are using levels of achievement in their reporting of a student's progress.
 A level of achievement provides a statement of student achievement based on assessment evidence.
 Each level describes the quality of performance, clearly connects to program outcomes, characterizes a level of understanding of subject-area content and makes evident a level of knowledge and skills.
 The four levels of achievement are: